martinsumner/riak_kv/docs/NextGenReplGuide.md

 Handling of tree repairs differs by version of Riak:

-- version < 3.0.10 => there is no workaround other than to rebuild trees entriely that are in need of repair, and the complete repair must be manually triggered (the trigger_tree_repairs/0 function is not available).
+- version < 3.0.10 => there is no workaround other than to rebuild trees entirely that are in need of repair, and the complete repair must be manually triggered (the trigger_tree_repairs/0 function is not available).
 In these versions this requires a restart of each node, wiping the tree cache from disk whilst it is stopped - or simply waiting for the next scheduled rebuild to complete.
-It is recommended to upgrade to at least 3.0.10 before runnning full-sync with nextgenrepl because of this issue.
+It is recommended to upgrade to at least 3.0.10 before running full-sync with nextgenrepl because of this issue.
-- version < 3.2.3 => there is an automatic workaround, in that full-sync will call trigger_tree_repairs automatically; however it is inefficient (in that some vnodes may unnecessarily rebuild for the broken segments on mulitple occasions).
+- version < 3.2.3 => there is an automatic workaround, in that full-sync will call trigger_tree_repairs automatically; however it is inefficient (in that some vnodes may unnecessarily rebuild for the broken segments on multiple occasions).
 - version < 3.2.5 => there is a relatively efficient workaround.
 - version >= 3.2.5 => it is expected that the root cause has been fixed, but the workaround remains in place.